 Auto heat-up allows the cooking zone to heat to a higher setting, then automatically turn down to a preset setting after a certain amount of time.
 This is handy if, for example, you're cooking rice via the absorption method, when you want to bring it to the boil initially and then simmer.

 Similar to auto heat-up, the cooking zone will heat up food or liquid quickly at the highest setting, then automatically reduce the heat to a pre-selected lower setting.

 Protection against overflows

 The cooktop may shut down and a beep may sound should a spill overflow onto the controls.
 Clean the spill, then begin cooking again.
-(Also, consider how easy to clean the surface will be – are there cracks, lips or gaps where gunk might accumulate?)
+It's also worth considering how easy the surface will be to clean – are there cracks, lips or gaps where gunk might accumulate?

-This divides the power between two cooking zones in a pair.
-The power function increases the power to the maximum level for one cooking zone in the pair and automatically decreases in the second cooking zone to a lower power level.
-The display for the reduced zone alternates.
+Due to the high wattage some of the cooking zones have, a power management system is put in place to divide the power between two cooking zones in a pair.
+Therefore maximum power function can only be set for one cooking zone, while the second cooking zone can only be set to a lower power level.
 If you want maximum power in two pans, they need to be in opposite zones.

-The induction cooktop will not work if there is no pan on the heating zone or the pan is not suitable.
-Also, if the pan is removed from the cooking zone the operation is stopped and a symbol is displayed.
+The induction cooktop won't work if there's no pan on the heating zone or the pan isn't suitable.
+Also, if the pan is removed from the cooking zone, the operation is stopped and a symbol is displayed.
 The symbol disappears when the pan is put back to the heating zone and cooking continues with the power level set before.
 If unsuitable cookware is used, a symbol indicates this and after a short period of time the cooking zone switches itself off.